Skip to Content

 Approval-required mode

-• Read actions execute immediately
+• Reading actions run immediately

-• Write actions create approval requests
+• Actions that make changes create approval requests

-• You receive notifications with approve/reject links
+• You receive notifications with approve/reject options

-• Actions execute only after approval
+• Actions only execute after you approve them

 Best for: